codewars/docs/content/languages/lambdacalc/authoring.md

 ### Setup

 Lambda Calculus is heavily dependant upon what encodings are chosen to represent various data types.
 All Lambda Calculus kata should declare in the description which `Purity` and which `numEncoding` (if any) are going to be used in the kata.
-Additionally, any required encodings should also be described, such as expected input and output types.
+Additionally, any required encodings, such as for inputs and outputs, should be specified by their constructors and deconstructors, allowing the actual implementation to remain free to the solver.

 ### What is in what language, what syntax, what encoding?